OneIdentity/safeguard-api-tutorial/spp2-swagger/README.md

 2. Find Swagger UI
 3. Calling the notification service -- anonymous GET
 4. Authenticate to Safeguard using Swagger UI
-5. Understanding the Swagger UI interface
+5. Calling the core service to create a user
-6. Calling the core service -- GET users
+6. Calling the core service to set the user password
-7. Calling the core service -- POST create a user
+7. Using query parameters
-8. Calling the appliance service -- GET support bundle
+8. Maintenance operations available on the appliance service